Haniawatah/mvc-me-report/README.md

 - A footer with useful bits of info
 - Responsive design that looks good on phones, tablets, and desktops

-## 🔌 My First API
+## My First API

 I've built a simple JSON API:
 - `/api` - See all the API endpoints available
 - `/api/quote` - Get inspired with a random quote and see when it was generated

-## 📱 Let's Connect!
+## Let's Connect!

 Found this helpful or have suggestions?
 Feel free to reach out!
 This project represents my learning journey, and I'm always looking to improve.

-## 📂 GitHub Repository
+## GitHub Repository

 Check out the code on GitHub: [https://github.com/Haniawatah/mvc-me-report](https://github.com/Haniawatah/mvc-me-report)

-## 🔄 Version
+## Version

 Current version: 1.0.0 (Always evolving as I learn more!)

-## ✍️ About Me
+## About Me

-Created with ❤️ while learning MVC principles at BTH.
+Created with love while learning MVC principles at BTH.
 This project represents my growth as a developer and my journey into structured web application architecture.